SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 ### Translation => RNA-directed polypeptide synthesis
 Mature mRNA sent to ribosome. mRNA must travel to the cytoplasm in the Eukarotes to catch the RNA, whereas in prokarotes they don't have to go anywhere.

 Ribosomes has two units: 50S unit + 30S unit => they come together whenever a mRNA needs it.
+Each contained specialized rRNA + tTRNA to catalyze attachment of and adapt the incoming mRNA respectively.

 * Ribosone reads the mRNA in groups of 3s ("codons") by matching with the corresponding nucleotides
 * Translates mRNA to tRNA — anti-codon pairs